aliernfrog/aliernfrog.github.io/ensibot/README.md

 + You can enable or disable chatting feature by running <mark>/chat enabled:(true/false)</mark>

 # Can't see slash commands?
 Don't worry!
-Just re-invite Ensi using the link in his profile or the link below
+Just re-add Ensi using the link in his profile or the link below

 # Invite
 https://discord.com/oauth2/authorize?client_id=696151319819321368&permissions=139653925953&scope=bot%20applications.commands